jonathanhogg/flitter/docs/install.md

 if a program has very large loops that are being unrolled and there is insufficient gain from doing the unrolling.

+`--modelcache`
+: How long to cache unused 3D models for, in seconds (may be specified as a [time-code](language.md#time-codes)).
+Set this to `0` to disable clearing of the model cache completely – this may be a useful performance tweak for long-running programs that reference a fixed number of models.

 `--lockstep`
 : Turns on *non-realtime mode*.
 In this mode, the engine will generate frames as fast as possible (which may be quite slowly) while maintaining an evenly